adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 };
 ```

 Update main to find the connected devices and then open a `Camera`.
-Set the window width and height based on the camera frame dimensions.
+Set the window width and height based on the camera's frame dimensions.

 ```cpp
 int main()